mozilla/legal-docs/WebRTC_PrivacyNotice/en-US.md

 interaction with Hello to be collected by Optimizely, you can opt-out by visiting [Optimizely's opt-out website](https://www.optimizely.com/opt_out) for more information.

-* **Tiles**: Tiles are a feature of Hello which may be displayed during a conversation or while a user is waiting for a conversation to begin.
-In order to provide the tiles feature, Hello sends to Mozilla data relating to the tiles such as number of clicks, impressions, your IP address, and locale information.

 ---------------------------------------